defi-wonderland/prophet-core/docs/src/content/extensions/bond_escalation_accounting.md

 ### Key Methods

 - `deposit`: This function allows a user to deposit a specific amount of a token into the accounting extension.
 If ETH is being deposited, it is wrapped to WETH.
 - `withdraw`: By calling this function, a user can withdraw a specific amount of a token from the accounting extension.
 - `pledge`: This function allows a user to pledge a certain amount of tokens for a specific dispute.
 The pledged tokens are deducted from the user's balance and added to the total pledges for the dispute.

-- `payWinningPledgers`: This function is used to pay the winning pledgers of a dispute.
-The losing side of the dispute is slashed and the slashed tokens are distributed to the winning pledgers.
+- `settleBondEscalation`: This function unlocks the rewards for the winners.
+- `claimEscalationReward`: Calculates and transfers the caller's part of the reward to them.
 - `releasePledge`: This function allows a module to release a user's tokens.

 ## 3. Key Mechanisms & Concepts